zettlrobert/notes/flutter/README.md

 * class that extends state needs to be conected to Widget class
 * < WidgetName > <- add Pionter to Class
 * setState usually takes annonouymus function and takes the expressions which change the state

+### Private Properties
+* _ Syntax for private methods and props declared with underscore cant be used outside of the class where they are declared

+### Creating custom Widget
+* create "st" provides codesnipped
+* only if constructor argument is wrapped in curlys it is a  named argument if not it is a positioned Argument
+* add final to tell Dart a value won't change after initialisation

+### Styling basics
+* use named Arguemtns like style Arguemnt
+* named Arguments takes a Object based on the class which is provided my material dart
+* container widget is used to style
+* container core is always the child

+### Passing Callback Functions
+* Lifting the State up, State is Managed on shared, common denomninator the direct Parent of the Widgets

+### Maps
+* Built in Datastructure
+* crated with {} or Map
+* key and value pairs

+### final vs const
+* final if a vlaue doenst change from the point of time when a program runs, can be initated with a value
+* final is a runtime constant value
+* const is compiletime constant --> also means runtime constant
+* const can be added infront of the variable or infront of the value